Vonger/mpro-extend/README.md

 - download from https://vocore.io/misc/v2scrctl.zip

-- install driver for MPRO screen by zadig(Windows, Linux do not need driver).
+- install driver for MPRO screen by zadig(Windows only, Linux do not need driver).

 - run v2scrctl.exe(Windows) or v2scrctl(Linux).